 Cancer atlases communicate cancer statistics over geographic domains, typically with a choropleth map.
-They subdivide these domains into administrative regions such as countries, states, or suburbs.
-When communicating human-related statistics, the choropleth has a disadvantage in that it draws attention to sparsely populated rural areas to the neglect of small inner city areas.
+A choropleth map subdivides these domains into administrative regions such as countries, states, or suburbs.
+This study aims to explore the use of choropleth maps in cancer atlases and discusses alternative spatial displays.
+When communicating human-related statistics, the choropleth has a disadvantage in that it draws attention to sparsely populated rural areas to the neglect of small inner-city areas.
 The smaller geographic areas are important to consider if they are densely populated.
 Alternative map displays, such as a cartogram or a hexagon tile map, can shift the attention of map users from the large rural areas by decreasing their size on the map display.
 This means alternative displays can be more effective at accurately communicating spatial patterns across spatial areas.
 It is recommended that alternative displays are included in cancer atlases.
 In addition, with the ease of today’s technology, user interaction with the displays is encouraged.
-Users should also be able to interactively display different statistics, such as incidence rate or relative incidence, or filtered by demographic variables.
+Users should also be able to interactively display different statistics, such as incidence rate or relative incidence, or filter by demographic variables.

 1. Introduction

 Researchers, health authorities, governments, not-for-profits and the media are common communicators of cancer statistics.
 They often present statistics to the public as aggregated values for geopolitical areas.
 Presenting these statistics requires aggregating individual observations for the geographical units, especially for privacy protection, but also for political and policy purposes.
-Examples of typical geographical units include states, provinces, local government areas, and post/zip codes.
+Examples of typical geographical units include states, provinces, statistical areas, local government areas, and post/zip codes.
 It is easy to provide counts or incidence rates of the diagnoses of these areas.
 This type of data is routinely collected for public health reasons and may be made available to the general public as a service to the community.

 To visualize and communicate geospatial cancer statistics over geographic domain, a choropleth map is the common display.
 Choropleth maps show polygons representing the geographic units, where each polygon is shaded with a color according to the area-specific values of the statistic being conveyed.
 Visualizing this data is helpful as geographic patterns of disease may be obscured when reported in a table [1].
 Providing a visual representation of cancer outcomes allows identification of geographic patterns of the disease that can then be addressed with public health policy and actions.
-The spatial distribution of the disease incidence can be examined using a choropleth and may reveal a trend in longitude or latitude, or rural vs urban, or coastal vs inland, or even specific hot spots of the disease.
+The spatial distribution of the disease incidence can be examined using a choropleth map (?) and may reveal a trend in longitude or latitude, or rural vs urban, or coastal vs inland, or even specific hot spots of the disease.

 One of the key challenges with mapping spatial patterns of disease is the design of visualizations [2].
 It is important to consider the strengths and weaknesses of designs, as visualizing diseases on maps is often the first step in exploratory spatial data analysis and helps in the formulation of hypotheses.
 This paper considers the current visualization techniques to communicate statistics to the public and their applications to cancer statistics.
 Alternative approaches are posed because they may be more effective than contemporary techniques.
 The limitations of the visualization methods, highlighting the differences and historic use of these displays is discussed.